Can you get neck pain with gout?

 My search for cases of neck gout revealed gout in several unusual places.
 One unexpected report turned up because it referred to the “femoral neck”.
-That is the joint at the top of the thigh bone, and we have discussed gout in the hip several times.
-This report is particularly interesting as it reminds me of some scary, permanent mobility problems associated with untreated gout.
+That is the joint at the top of the thighbone, and we have discussed gout in the hip several times.
+This report is fascinating as it reminds me of some scary, permanent mobility problems associated with untreated gout.

 Sore Joints: Next Steps

-I have decided to cover the other joints I have encountered during this research, in a separate article.
+I will cover other joints I have encountered during this research, in separate articles.

 If you have had gout pain in your neck, please share your experiences in the Gout Symptoms Forum.
 If you have experienced gout in other joints, please start a new topic in that gout symptoms forum, or wait for my next article about gout and other sore joints.